 Once the romance is fluent, the scammer motivates the victim to invest in a fictional business opportunity or just a silly investment.

 The scammer tells the victim that they won a lottery or got life insurance money that they will access upon paying stated fees.
-Such requests for fees are made purposely to victimize people in emotional emotionalism.
+Such requests for fees are made purposely to victimize people emotionally.

-The scammer deceives the victim by promising to return to his home country after the travel expense is met, or someone dies of a heart attack and the scammer needs to treat the victim's shrine.
+The scammer deceives the victim by promising to return to his home country after the travel expense is met, or by inventing a sudden tragedy, like a relative dying of a heart attack, and asking for money to cover the funeral or memorial costs.

 Romance scams are increasing, and scammers target vulnerable people who are looking for true connections.
 Be aware of the warning signs to avoid falling victim.
-Below are nine main red flags to watch out for when communicating with someone online:
+Below six main red flags to watch out for when communicating with someone online:

 Don't get emotionally attached too quickly.
 Take your time to get to know someone.
 Scammers often move quickly to form a bond with you and use that to fool you.